Packers lose DL Wilkerson for season after surgery

+"There was a procedure that he needed before he could travel," McCarthy said.

-Wilkerson's foot was trapped under another player while blocking, and he was carted off the field with his hands covering his facemask.
+Wilkerson was engaged with one of Washington's offensive linemen on a running play to Chris Thompson late in the first half.
+Safety Kentrell Brice missed the tackle and landed on Wilkerson's ankle, sending the defensive lineman falling backward.
+He was carted off the field with his hands covering his facemask.

-Signed as a free agent for one season and $8 million, Wilkerson, 29, is one of several Packers with major injuries.
+Signed as a free agent with a one-year deal worth up to $8 million, Wilkerson, 28, is one of several Packers with injuries.
+Outside linebacker Nick Perry (concussion), right tackle Bryan Bulaga (back) and right guard Justin McCray (shoulder) also were knocked out of the game.

 "We're beat up coming out of the game," McCarthy said.
 "You look at the course of these first three weeks, they're battling like hell.
 We're going to have to see how it sorts out.
 (The injury report) will be part of our game planning."